jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - e.g. you create a file and are the owner, and can grant permissions to that file
   - All objects have owners, owners can modify permission
   - Each object has an access control list defining permissions (e.g. read and modify files)
-  - All other models are nondiscretionary models, and admins centrally manage nondiscretionary controls
+  - All other models are non-discretionary models, and admins centrally manage non-discretionary controls
   - New Technology File System (NTFS) used in Windows, uses the DAC model
 - 5.4.5 Attribute Based Access Control (ABAC)
   - **Attribute-Based Access Control (ABAC)**: an advanced implementation of a rule-based access model, applying rules based on attributes; an access control paradigm where access rights are granted to users with policies that combine attributes together